Introduction

 - AND Gate - Outputs

-. - OR Gate - Outputs
+1only if both inputs are1. - OR Gate - Outputs

-. - NOT Gate - Inverts the input.
+1if at least one input is1. - NOT Gate - Inverts the input.

 - XOR Gate - Outputs

-if inputs are different. - NAND Gate - Outputs
+1if inputs are different. - NAND Gate - Outputs

-. - NOR Gate - Outputs
+0only if both inputs are1. - NOR Gate - Outputs

-only if both inputs are0
+1only if both inputs are0.

 Applications of Logical Operations